 Find cheaper stuff to do There are lots of inexpensive and free things to do if you look around, even with friends.
 Try looking at your community calendar to see what free events are available, or just explore the resources available to you.
 Not only is it an inexpensive way to be entertained, it also enables you to connect with your community, which can be very useful for a lot of self-employed people.

 Learn strong money management skills Basically, this means one thing: make sure the money you bring in is substantially more than the money you pay out over any given period.
-Obviously, you can’t do this every time because of major events, but during a normal month, you
+Obviously, you can’t do this every time because of major events, but during a normal month, you need to be able to do this.
+If you can’t keep your own financial house in order, being self-employed will be an almost insurmountable challenge.
+Once you’re doing that, pay off all of your credit cards and stop carrying a balance on them.

 Save, save, save Once your credit cards are paid off, start saving.
 Put every dime you can into a high-yield savings account (you’re not investing right now, you’re trying to build up funds to make this whole thing work, and thus risking the principal is not a good idea).
 If a major life emergency comes up, use this cash to cover it instead of credit, but go right back to socking the money away.
 Even if you have no idea whether or not you’re going to be self-employed, or even if you don’t know what you would do being self-employed, this is an important goal because it not only teaches how to make the life changes needed to save, it also shows the value of having cash on hand when you need it.